John Ball (naturalist): Political career

 In 1846 Ball was made an assistant poor-law commissioner, but resigned in 1847, and in 1848 stood unsuccessfully as a parliamentary candidate for Sligo.
-In 1849 he was appointed second poor-law commissioner, but resigned in 1852 and successfully contested the Carlow County constituency in the Liberal interest.
+In 1849 he was appointed second poor-law commissioner, but resigned in 1852 and successfully contested the County Carlow constituency in the Whig interest.
 In 1854, while grave doubts were raised in well-informed quarters about entering a war with Russia, the voice of the people found expression in Ball who assured the government that justification of the Crimean war was vast, high and noble: 'the maintenance in civilised society of the principles of right and justice'.
 In the British House of Commons he attracted Lord Palmerston's attention by his abilities, and in 1855 was made Under-Secretary of State for the Colonies, a post which he held for two years.

 At the colonial office he had great influence in furthering the cause of natural science, particularly in connection with equipment of the Palliser Expedition in Canada (for his efforts, the Ball Range in the Canadian Rockies was named after him), and with William Jackson Hooker's efforts to obtain a systematic knowledge of the colonial floras.

 Alpinist

 In 1858 Ball stood for County Limerick, but was defeated, and he then gave up politics and devoted himself to natural history.
 He was the first president of the Alpine Club (founded 1857), and it is for his work as an alpinist that he is chiefly remembered.
 His well-known Alpine Guide (London, 1863–1868) was the result of innumerable climbs and journeys and of careful observation recorded in a clear and often entertaining style.
 Among his accomplishments, he was the first to climb a major Dolomites peak (Monte Pelmo in 1857).
+He is the namesake of Cima di Ball in the Dolomites.
 He also travelled in Morocco (1871) and South America (1882), and recorded his observations in books which were recognised as having scientific value.